I’ve had more than a handful of folks e-mail me with dilemmas that had to do with interpreting what someone “meant” in an e-mail they received.

 On the other hand, if you type it; you’d better mean it.
+All caps, multiple !!! and ???, bold type.
 Online, “I didn’t mean it that way!” simply does not apply.
 You have the ability to make darned sure what you really mean is what you relay by virtue of the words you choose and how you choose to use them.

 Take the time to choose your words carefully, use full sentences – don’t type in cryptic thoughts.
+Do not use multiple instances of punctuation.
 By practicing proper grammar and you will help avoid being misunderstood.
 You can help avoid misunderstandings by choosing your words very carefully, and by using an 😉 , or “LOL” where appropriate to set the tone.

 In a couple decades, communicating with the written word has once again become mainstream.
 Each of us regardless of our profession, hobbies or educational background, needs to learn how to communicate with clarity in our e-mail.

 You can not assume you will be understood if you don’t take the time to ensure your e-mails are clear and concise.
 If you work at your writing and vocabulary skills, as I do each and every day, you can avoid any unnecessary misunderstandings, be perceived favorably and will definitely have more fun too!